tytydraco/yessleep/out/Theres_a_cloud_over_my_town_its_been_there_for_17_years.md

 I'm not the problem.

-I've have a few life long friends in this town.
+I have a few life long friends in this town.
 Or at least- had.

 They don't remember me.